 In this article, you will learn about the in and out exercise, how to do it, and the physical skill it improves.
-You will also discover common mistakes involved, the muscles worked, and the exercise modifications.
+You will also discover common mistakes; the muscles worked and the exercise modifications.

 How to do the in and out exercise?

-Let’s go through some steps which are required to perform the in and out exercise.
+Let’s go through some steps required to perform the in and out exercise.

-First, you need to sit straight and place your arms at your sides.
-Next, your legs should bend forward, and your feet need to be together on the ground right in front of you.
+First, you must sit straight and place your arms at your sides.
+Next, your legs should bend forward, and your feet must be together on the ground right before you.

-Second, you need to make your core tight and keep your back straight.
+Second, you must tighten your core and keep your back straight.
 Do it as you elevate your feet from the ground.
 Next, bring your knees up towards your chest.
 This will place you in the “in” body position.

-Third, lean back gently and keep your spine straight as you straighten your legs in front of you.
+Third, lean back gently and keep your spine straight as you straighten your legs.
 Treat the movement like a balancing act between the legs and the upper body.
 Your bottom needs to be the only thing touching the ground.

-Fourth, when your shoulders come close to the ground, you need to pause and make sure only your bottom touches the ground.
+Fourth, when your shoulders come close to the ground, you must pause and make sure only your bottom touches the ground.
 This will be the “Out” position of the exercise.

-Fifth, lift your shoulders and bend your legs right back to the “in” position.
+Fifth, lift your shoulders and legs back to the “in” position.
 Again, remember to keep your core tight as you move.

-Sixth, repeat the “out” and the “in” movement as needed to work your core.
+Repeat the “out” and the “in” movements to work your core.

-By Improving the overall strength and mobility in the thighs, glutes, hips, and back, the in and out exercise prevents pain and provides relief from body aches.
-You can use core exercises to get relief from back pain.
+By Improving the overall strength and mobility in the thighs, glutes, hips, and back, the in-and-out exercise prevents pain and relieves body aches.
+In addition, you can use core exercises to get relief from back pain.

 The way you sit and stand influences the way you perform distinct movements.
-Good posture can minimize the compression of your back as much as possible, which will protect the spine from wear and tear.
+Good posture can minimize the compression of your back as much as possible, protecting the spine from wear and tear.
 Poor body posture occurs when the pelvis gets tilted forward, which may cause a curve.
-A stronger core will correct poor posture as it helps with the distribution of body weight.
+A stronger core will correct poor posture as it helps with body weight distribution.

 Using resistance bands will increase the resistance and help to burn more fat.

-The muscles for the in and out exercise may vary a little depending on your training range of movement and the technique you use.
+The muscles for the in and out exercise may vary a little depending on your training range of movement and technique.
 However, the overall muscles for the in and out exercise include: